rmgibbo/wetfe/docs/glossary.md

 # Glossary

 ability
 : Something a given character can do -- or a passive characteristic they may exhibit -- to affect combat, social, or environmental encounters.
-The four main types of abilities are: actions, feats, reactions, and traits.
-Actions are further delineated into techniques and spells.
+The four types of abilities are: skills, feats, reactions, and traits.

 ability list/sheet
 : The list of abilities that are available to a given player character during encounters.
 Due to the extensible nature of feats, there are necessarily many available abilities that will not appear in this list.